My degree is in Literature and Education, and I have been writing for Hubpages for over 9 years.

 Roku Will Continue to Make Money for Nothing Until They are Federally Regulated

-Much like cable and satellite providers before them, Roku (and Amazon Fire as well, although Amazon does at least create content) has used their position as a necessary conduit between streaming services and consumers to extort increasing amounts of money and other perks from actual content providers.
+Much like cable and satellite providers before them, Roku (and Amazon Fire as well, although Amazon provides additional services and makes most of its money in other ways) has used its position as a necessary conduit between streaming services and consumers to extort increasing amounts of money and other perks from actual content providers.
 They’ve already gone as far as keeping HBO Max and Peacock away from millions of consumers in order to negotiate deals that allow them to profit more from content that they had no hand in creating.
 Cable and satellite companies did at least have to provide service to your home which cost them money; Roku doesn’t even have to do that, as their devices are plug and play.
-There is nothing to prevent Roku from doing that, and there won’t be until they are subjected to some sort of federal regulation.
+The company is now using the money that it has made off of content providers to acquire and create content of their own, which means they've taken steps to establish both types of monopolies.
+There is nothing to prevent Roku from doing those things, and there won’t be until they are subjected to some sort of federal regulation.
 To be clear, if you like the content itself and want there to be more of it, Roku’s extortion of content providers is a bad thing.

 The Transition to Streaming Will Ultimately Save Money for Economically Challenged Consumers